tryethernal/hardhat-ethernal/README.md

 ## Reset a workspace

 You can manually reset a workspace by calling: `hre.ethernal.resetWorkspace(workspaceName)` (async function).
 All accounts/blocks/transactions/contracts will be deleted;

+## Disable Ethernal globally

+To prevent Ethernal from syncing, and to disable `ethernal.push`, the `disableEthernal` flag can be set to `true` one the Hardhat config object.
+This can be useful in test environment, for example.